mkandes/galyleo/README.md

-After you specify the compute resources required for your Jupyter notebook session using the *Scheduler options* outlined above, the next most important set of command-line options for the `galyleo launch` command are those that help you define the software environment for the session.
+After you specify the compute resources required for your Jupyter notebook session using the *Scheduler options* outlined above, the next most important set of command-line options for the `launch` command are those that help you define the software environment.
 These are listed in the *Software environment options* section above and their usage is discussed in detail in the next few subsections below.
 Please note, however, no matter how you define the software environment for your Jupyter notebook session, **`galyleo` always assumes that `jupyter` has been pre-installed within that software environment**.
-If  `jupyter` has not been installed, then the `galyleo launch` command will fail and throw a runtime error.
+If  `jupyter` has not been installed, then the `launch` command will fail and throw a runtime error.

 <div id='envmodules'/>